World prepares for coronavirus pandemic; global recession forecast

 California-based Facebook Inc (FB.O) said it would cancel its annual developer conference and Microsoft Corp (MSFT.O) followed suit by withdrawing from a gaming conference scheduled for next month.

 The WHO’s Ryan said Iran’s outbreak may be worse than realized.
-It has suffered the highest death toll outside China, with 26 dead, suggesting there are likely many more cases than the 245 reported, which includes some senior officials.
+It has suffered the highest death toll outside China, with 26 dead from 245 reported cases.

-U.S. intelligence agencies are monitoring the global spread of coronavirus, including in Iran and India where only a few cases have been reported, sources familiar with the matter said.
+U.S. intelligence agencies are monitoring the spread of coronavirus, including in Iran and India, sources familiar with the matter said.

 The virus has so far mainly battered China, causing nearly 80,000 infections and almost 2,800 deaths, according official Chinese figures.
 It has spread to another 46 countries, where about 3,700 cases and 57 deaths have been reported, according to the WHO.